 We do follow a practice accepted and recommended by Certified Humane, our third-party animal welfare certifier, of mild beak trimming.
 This is not for our financial benefit, but for protecting the weakest members of our flocks.
-Our chicks are given a very mild trim at 10 days of age to prevent a sharp hook from developing on the end of the beak.
-This practice is accepted and recommended by the scientific advisory committee of Humane Farm Animal Care.
-The scientific committee of Humane Farm Animal Care has determined that a very minor trim of the sharp tip of the beak on or before the chick is ten days of age is humane, and often more humane than leaving aggressive hens with a means to hurt other hens, no matter how much space available to them.
+The goal of a correctly administered beak trim is to prevent a sharp hook from developing on the end of the beak.
+The scientific committee of Certified Humane determined that a very minor trim of the sharp tip of the beak on or before the chick is ten days of age is humane, and often more humane than leaving aggressive hens with a means to hurt other hens, no matter how much space available to them.

 A great resource for more detailed information about our standards can be found at Certified Humane’s website here.